OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation.md

 When the **kernel** is loaded in RAM, it immediately **initializes and configures** the computer’s **memory** and all the **hardware** attached to the system, and loads some necessary user space applications.

 `/sbin/init` is only ran after kernel set up all hardware and mounted the root filesystem.
-It is the origin of all non-kernel processes and is responsible for **keeping the system running** and for **clean shuttdowns**.
+It is the origin of all non-kernel processes and is responsible for **keeping the system running** and for **clean shutdowns**.

 ##### SysVinit